 - Clothing can be snagged on bushes leaving a bit of colored thread along the trail.

-- Personal Items.
-Belongings of lost person may be accidentally dropped or even left on purpose.
+- Personal Items: Belongings of lost persons may be accidentally dropped or even left on purpose.

-- Sticks and branches.
-Broken branches or symbols built on the ground showing direction of travel
+- Sticks and branches: Broken branches or symbols built on the ground show the direction of travel.

-- Footprints.
-The most common evidence a tracker scans for during a search.
+- Footprints: The most common evidence a tracker scans for during a search is the lost person's tracks.

 Use your natural senses in Visual Man Tracking

-Vision is not the only tools used.
+Vision is not the only tool used.
 All our natural human senses are employed in man tracking.

 - listening - the missing person calling for help